Risk Information

 This law aims to preserve public morals and a clean environment and to prevent actions that may hinder the sound development of young people.
 It restricts the hours and locations of adult entertainment and related businesses, prohibits minors from entering such premises, and promotes the proper conduct of such businesses.
 The law primarily regulates those who directly operate adult entertainment businesses.

 Under this law, providers of services such as server space and rental servers used in conjunction with Internet access may be subject to a duty to make efforts to prevent the transmission of obscene images if they become aware that such images have been recorded by a video-transmitting adult entertainment business on their servers.
-Therefore, this law may also apply to our corporate group.
+Therefore, this law may also apply to the Group.

-We clearly state in our service terms with users that users are responsible for the content of websites they operate, and we actively raise awareness of legal compliance.
-Through such voluntary regulations, we seek to prevent the distribution of illegal or harmful content.
-However, there is no guarantee that these measures are sufficient, and we may face administrative guidance, complaints, damage claims, or recommendations from users, viewers, related parties, or regulatory authorities regarding the websites operated by our users.
+The Group clearly states in its service terms with users that users are responsible for the content of websites they operate, and it actively raises awareness of legal compliance.
+Through such voluntary regulations, the Group seeks to prevent the distribution of illegal or harmful content.
+However, there is no guarantee that these measures are sufficient, and the Group may face administrative guidance, complaints, damage claims, or recommendations from users, viewers, related parties, or regulatory authorities regarding the websites operated by its users.

 Act on Prohibition of Unauthorized Computer Access

 Administrators of computers connected to telecommunications lines are also subject to a duty to take necessary measures to defend against unauthorized access.
-Our corporate group, as an administrator of such systems, is subject to this obligation.
+The Group, as an administrator of such systems, is subject to this obligation.

 Act on Specified Commercial Transactions

-Given the increasing problems with returns, unsolicited advertising emails, and credit card information leaks in Internet transactions, this law also applies to e-commerce transactions.
+Given the increasing problems with returns, unsolicited advertising emails, and credit card information leaks in Internet transactions, this Act also applies to e-commerce transactions.

-Since our Online Advertisement and Media segment and the email distribution of advertisements to users fall under the scope of this law, amendments to the law may impose further restrictions on these business activities and marketing efforts.
+Since the Group's Internet Advertising and Media Business and the email distribution of advertisements to users fall under the scope of this Act, amendments to the Act may impose further restrictions on these business activities and marketing efforts.

 Act on Regulation of Transmission of Specified Electronic Mail